geneontology/geneontology.github.io/_docs/download-mappings.md

 ## Cross-references format

-+ Cross-references files are simple text files that start with a comment line describing the date generated and the GO release used, for example:
++ Header describing the date generated and the GO release used, for example:

      `  !
 Generated on 2018-10-05T08:40Z from the ontology 'go' with data version: 'releases/2017-03-31' `